LudumDare/ludumdare.com/content/resources/questions/why-have-a-theme.md

 Categories = ["Rules"]
 +++

 Ludum Dare provides a theme to help with the "blank canvas" problem.
-While we would love to reference a study (let us know if you find one), it has been our experience that making something is easier _with_ direction then without.
+The idea is that it's easier to create something with some guidance then no guidance.

+If you don't like the theme, [don't use it](/resources/questions/is-the-theme-required/).

 #### See also:
 * [Is the theme required?](/resources/questions/is-the-theme-required/)